twbs/bootstrap/docs/4.0/content/reboot.md

 The `<html>` and `<body>` elements are updated to provide better page-wide defaults.
 More specifically:

-- The `box-sizing` is globally set on every element—including `*:before` and `*:after`, to `border-box`.
+- The `box-sizing` is globally set on every element—including `*::before` and `*::after`, to `border-box`.
 This ensures that the declared width of element is never exceeded due to padding or border.
   - No base `font-size` is declared on the `<html>`, but `16px` is assumed (the browser default). `font-size: 1rem` is applied on the `<body>` for easy responsive type-scaling via media queries while respecting user preferences and ensuring a more accessible approach.
 - The `<body>` also sets a global `font-family`, `line-height`, and `text-align`.
 This is inherited later by some form elements to prevent font inconsistencies.
 - For safety, the `<body>` has a declared `background-color`, defaulting to `#fff`.